The Bankrate promise

-- Tax credits: The U.S. government provides up to a $7,500 electric vehicle tax credit for certain purchases of electric vehicles.
+- Tax credits: The U.S. government provides up to a $7,500 electric vehicle tax credit for electric vehicle purchases prior to 2022.
 The exact tax credit varies by brand and it should be noted that Tesla, Toyota, General Motors and Ford electric vehicles are being phased out of the tax credit program.
 To see if your vehicle qualifies for the tax credit, consult the IRS qualification criteria.

 - Utility incentives: Utility companies may offer their own incentives for electric vehicle owners.
 Check with your utility company to see if your vehicle is eligible.